 H.R.H.
 The Prince of Wales, Colonel-in-Chief, Royal Australian Armoured Corps

-Certificate IV in Small Business Management
+Certificate IV in New Small Business

 This nationally accredited program targets transitioning Defence personnel who are seeking to start, or who have recently established their own small business.
 It includes ten units of competency and at the conclusion of the program participants will have developed a full business plan in readiness for implementation of their business.